zhlynn/zsign/README.md

 ```

 ### Copyright
 zsign is completely free.
-Please mark the source of zsign in your commercial product if possible.
+Please mark the source of zsign in your commercial products if possible.

 ### How to sign quickly?
 You can unzip the ipa file at first, and then using zsign to sign folder with assets.